ministryofjustice/laa-architectural-diagrams/decisions/002-coherent-deployments.md

 - assess what kinds of "changes" do they have for an application;
 - assess where they are on this checklist;
-- and collaborate with their product owner and operations team to create a way forward.
+- collaborate with their product owner and operations team to create a way forward.

 We created a [demo checklist spreadsheet](https://docs.google.com/spreadsheets/d/1oveCM853tk602N6-BYaxRgUV8eB2jfUnkQmaBYzbXog/edit?usp=sharing) as a starting point, in case it's useful.